 Forsythia Shrubs -- Forsythia Intermediate- Grown for their showy flowers, forsythia shrubs are related to olive trees and are native to China and southeastern Europe.
 Often used as a border, these deciduous shrubs typically reach heights between three and nine feet.
 They offer a pop of vibrant yellow to spring gardens.

-Plant forsythia in rich, well-drained soil.
+Plant forsythia in fertile, well-drained soil.
 Keep it mulched and well watered.
 It needs at least six hours of full sun daily.
 In intense heat and drought, give it a good soak every two weeks.
 Prune off the very oldest branches after the spring blossoms have all dropped off, but before new buds begin to form.
-In very cold winters, put some kind of shelter around it.
+In frigid winters, put some shelter around it.
 If you don't want to prune, plant it along the edge of your property where it can serve as a backdrop for other plants and flowers.
 Smaller forsythia shrubs can be planted along paths and around porches.

 Weeping forsythias put out suckers that take root in the ground.
 Use these to "clone" new plants.
 You can also root a green vine in water to which a few drops of fertilizer have been added.
 Ask the expert at your local nursery how best to care for forsythia in your climate zone.